 In 2014, the centenary of the start of World War One, I rediscovered the copper plates for Jeanniot’s shocking, graphic and historically important series of ten etchings covering the ‘Rape of Belgium’.
 Immediately banned when displayed in 1915, the unpublished series was subsequently lost.
 This lecture examines these fascinating etchings in detail, puts them in context and considers the many references to the famous, earlier war cycles by Callot and Goya.
 The etching process and the restoration of the plates are also covered.
 For more information about The Horrors of War etchings, please click here.

 Technical Notes: I will bring a fully illustrated presentation built in a fully licensed and updated version of Microsoft Office 365 Powerpoint.
 I use an Apple MacBook Pro laptop, and bring the correct Apple adaptor to connect it to a standard VGA cable on a digital projector.
-My laptop is also equipped with an HDMI slot.
+My lecture is also backed up on a memory stick.
 I will also bring a Kensington USB laser pointer, but I do not bring a microphone due to the different sound systems in each location.
 I prefer to connect my own Mac laptop to your digital projector as, occasionally, older or different versions or the PC or Mac version of Powerpoint can cause problems with images and text.

 IMPORTANT Note for NADFAS Programme Secretaries: I am sorry but I do not have a lecture titled or about a combination of ‘Antiques & The Art Market‘.
 Similarly, I do not have a lecture entitled ‘Affordable Antiques‘.
 Both were errors on the slide shown behind me on the Directory Day in 2014.